-All forms of HUS — no matter the cause — damage the blood vessels.
-This damage causes red blood cells to break down (anemia), blood clots to form in the blood vessels and kidney damage.
-Signs and symptoms of these changes include:
+All forms of hemolytic uremic syndrome damage blood vessels.
+This damage causes red blood cells to break down, called anemia.
+The condition also causes blood clots to form in the blood vessels and, in turn, damage the kidneys.

 Seek emergency care if you or your child doesn't urinate for 12 hours or more.

-Other causes of HUS can include:
+Other causes of hemolytic uremic syndrome can include:

-HUS can cause life-threatening complications, including:
+Hemolytic uremic syndrome can cause life-threatening complications, including:

 Meat or produce that has E. coli won't always look, feel or smell bad.
 To protect against E. coli infection and other illnesses from foods: